kipcole9/money/README.md

 1. Money must always have both a amount and a currency code.

 2. The currency code must always be a valid [ISO4217](https://www.iso.org/iso-4217-currency-codes.html) code.
+[Current](https://www.currency-iso.org/en/home/tables/table-a1.html) and [historical](https://www.currency-iso.org/en/home/tables/table-a3.html) currency codes can be used.
+See the [ISO Currency](https://www.currency-iso.org/en/home/tables.html) for more information.
+You can also identify the relevant codes by:

+   * `Money.known_currencies/0` returns all the currency codes known to `Money`
+   * `Money.known_current_currencies/0` returns the currency codes currently in use
+   * `Money.known_historic_currencies/0` returns the list of historic currency codes
+   * `Money.known_tender_currencies/0` returns the list of currencies known to be legal tender

 3. Money arithmetic can only be performed when both operands are of the same currency.